Lean Six Sigma Certification Process Acknowledge By ISSSP

 Ready to get certified?
 Here’s what to look for.

 Lean Six Sigma Certifications and Certificates.
 The primary difference between the two is first-hand experience.

 We offer Certification for the ranks of Green Belt and Black Belt, and Certificates for the ranks of White Belt and Yellow Belt.

 Certification is offered for those professionals with experience applying the concepts and methodologies to improvement projects.
 This illustrates a firm grasp of the knowledge and demonstrates a proven level of capability in applying the skills covered by the applicable Body of Knowledge.

 The Certification provided by ISSSP validates an individual’s mastery and competency in the application of the material covered by the Body of Knowledge to the level certified.
 Certification requires that an individual demonstrates both practical and academic knowledge.
 Practical knowledge will be assessed through the review of actual project work and response to essay type questions.
 Academic knowledge will be assessed through evidence of course completion at the level of desired certification and through multiple choice questions.

-Certificates are awarded to those who have obtained the knowledge of Six Sigma methodologies and concepts but have not yet had the opportunity to apply them in the field.
+Certificates are awarded to those who have obtained the knowledge of Lean Six Sigma methodologies and concepts but have not yet had the opportunity to apply them in the field.
 The certificate signifies that the individual has successfully completed a training program and can demonstrate and understanding of the material covered in the body of knowledge.
 Certificates will be issued to those who can demonstrate completion of a relevant training program and pass a multiple choice exam on the relevant Body of Knowledge.